Orange County Cargo Spill Accident Attorneys

 There is no excuse for cargo spills.
 These dangerous accidents are almost always the result of someone’s negligence.
 If you have become the victim of a cargo spill, you should not be left to shoulder the burden of your medical bills alone.
-Call our firm, Allen, Flatt, Ballidis & Leslie, at (949) 752-7474 today to find out your options.
+Call our firm, Allen Flatt Ballidis & Leslie, at (949) 752-7474 today for answers to your truck accident case questions and to find out your legal options.

 Semi-trucks have a higher center of gravity.
 This makes them top heavy, meaning they are more likely to tip or roll over.
 The weight and distribution of cargo plays a huge roll in this imbalance.
 That is why commercial trucks have weight limits -- 80,000 pounds in California – and need to be properly balanced, with cargo evenly distributed in the trailer.

 Of course, a badly loaded truck isn’t just a rollover hazard; it’s a cargo spill hazard.
 There is no excuse for cargo to spill.
 If the trailer does spill or leak, it means that someone was negligent at some point during the loading process.
 Some common causes of cargo spills include:

 Cargo spills are never just an accident.
 Whether the spill was caused by a truck driver who was drunk or by the loading crew using the wrong tie-downs, there is no doubt that the results of the accident are catastrophic.